-9.1.1 ADF - The pilot of an IFR aircraft in class G airspace must attempt to contact ATS on VHF or HF when taxiing.
-If the pilot is unable to make contact with the air traffic service during taxi, the flight may taxi and take-off provided contact is established as soon as possible after take-off, and a SARTIME for departure, that is a maximum of 30 minutes after commencing to taxi has been established with air traffic services.
+- 9.1.1 The pilot of an IFR aircraft in class G airspace must attempt to contact ATS on VHF or HF when taxiing.
+If the pilot is unable to make contact with the air traffic service in relation to the report required by item 1 of Table 21.06 (1) of the Part 91 MOS, the flight may taxi and take-off provided contact is established as soon as possible after take-off, and the following conditions are complied with: - a. this paragraph from Airservices Australia AIP not applicable to ADF - except for Part 121 operations conducted using aircraft with a MOPSC greater than 19 seats a SARTIME for departure, that is a maximum of 30 minutes after commencing to taxi has been established with air traffic services